josephbuckleyiv/Notes/Patterns/C#/ServiceHealth/README.md

   - Node receives request and has no other dependencies: DECISION: The node asking me must be fine, and I depend on it.
 And I'm fine.
 So tell the Node I'm fine.

   ## Our goal is to avoid caching or state.
   In one fell swoop, we can see if the entire system is up and running.
-If it isn't, something's afoot, and we leave it to telemetry and another system to do the forensics and damage control.
+If it isn't, something's afoot, and we leave it to telemetry or another mechanism to do the forensics and damage control.